-Connect one end of an Ethernet cable (included with your access point) to the LAN port on the DAP-3340 and the other end of the Ethernet cable to PoE power adapter.
+Connect one end of an Ethernet cable (included with your access point) to the LAN port on the DAP-2360 and the other end of the Ethernet cable to either your computer or to your PoE switch.
+The AP can be powered on by a PoE switch or by the power adapter shipped with the AP.